-There have been no reported commercial exports from range States between 2007 and 2016 of skins of the following taxa: Crocodylus cataphractus, C. intermedius, C. palustris, C. rhombifer, Alligator sinensis, Osteolaemus tetraspis, Paleosuchus palpebrosus, P. trigonatus, Gavialis gangeticus or Tomistoma schlegelii.
+There have been no reported commercial exports from range States between 2008 and 2017 of skins of the following taxa: Crocodylus cataphractus, C. intermedius, C. palustris, C. rhombifer, Alligator sinensis, Osteolaemus tetraspis, Paleosuchus palpebrosus, P. trigonatus, Gavialis gangeticus or Tomistoma schlegelii.
+However in 2017 Venezuela reported exporting wild 202 skins of Crocodilus intermedius to the United States for scientific purposes.